KwameNtaadu007/KwameNtaadu007/README.md

 **Emmanuel Ntaadu Gyamfi** - @KwameNtaadu007

-A software engineering student, enthusiast, and a seasoned General Insurance Underwriter eager to apply my skills to real-world challenges in a high-performance team.
+A software engineer, and a seasoned General Insurance Underwriter.

 #### About Me ℹ️